ben-norton/collections-digitization-glossary/README.md

 museum collections domain, with a focus on digitization and workflows.

 ## Glossary Versions
-The current version of the glossary is published here: https://ben-norton.github.io/specimen-digitization-glossary/ Each version of the glossary is stored as a timestamped CSV file in the /data/sources folder.
+Each version of the glossary is stored as a timestamped CSV file in the /data/sources folder.
 The latest version has the most recent timestamp.

 ## Publication Workflow